-After identifying your child's needs you will be given a Treatment Plan that outlines each treatment, overall cost for that treatment, and the estimated payment expected from the parent and from the insurance company.
+After identifying your child's needs you will be given a Treatment Plan that outlines each recommended treatment, overall cost for that treatment, and the estimated payment expected from the parent and from the insurance company.
 You will be asked to sign this document.
 Signing this document ONLY acknowledges you received it.
-It is NOT a commitment to treat.
+This is NOT a commitment to treat.

 We encourage all parents to call their insurance company to find out more information about coverage as it relates to their specific treatment plan.
 We are happy to instruct you how to do this at your visit.